OUR ATTORNEYS FIGHT FOR THE VICTIMS OF NURSING HOME NEGLECT

 Our attorneys have been fighting against nursing home neglect for more than 15 years.
 We know what it takes to build a strong case that proves negligence.
 We know how to negotiate with insurance companies and how to win against them in court.

-If your loved one has experienced kidney failure as a result of nursing home neglect, call The Deratany Firm at 800-529-7285.
+If your loved one has experienced kidney failure as a result of nursing home neglect, call Deratany & Kosner at 800-529-7285.
 We offer a free case consultation with one of our attorneys.